-Intuitively, $\mathcal{H}_{\text{over}}$ captures genuinely new, unsupported content that emerges after boosting, rather than a mere mutation of an existing hallucination.
+Intuitively, $\mathcal{H}_{\text{over}}$ captures genuinely new unsupported content that emerges after applying a fixed VAA factor, rather than a surface-level mutation of an existing hallucination.

-\textbf{Remaining hallucinations.} We group together (i) hallucinations that persist from baseline and (ii) hallucinations that are derived mutations of baseline hallucinations, and refer to them as \emph{remaining hallucinations}:
+\textbf{Remaining hallucinations.} We group together (i) hallucinations that persist from the baseline response and (ii) hallucinations that are derived mutations of baseline hallucinations, and refer to them as \emph{remaining hallucinations}:

-This set represents hallucinated semantics that were already present in the baseline response and are not eliminated by the current boosting strength, possibly with altered surface forms.
+This set represents hallucinated semantics that were already present in the baseline response and are not eliminated by the current VAA factor, possibly with altered surface forms.

-\textbf{Under-boosted hallucinated tokens.} Finally, we define \emph{under-boosted hallucinated tokens} as the subset of remaining hallucinations that can be resolved by increasing the visual boosting strength.
-Concretely, consider a stronger boosting setting (denoted BOOST$^{+}$) with a higher boosting magnitude (in the motivation experiment, we set the maximum scaling factor to 1.6), and let $\mathcal{H}_{\text{boost}^+}$ be its hallucinated-token set.
-A remaining hallucinated token is said to be \emph{resolved} if it becomes non-hallucinatory under stronger boosting, i.e., it no longer belongs to the hallucinated-token set.
+\textbf{Under-amplified hallucinated tokens.} We define \emph{under-amplified hallucinated tokens} as the subset of remaining hallucinations that can be resolved by increasing the VAA factor.
+Concretely, consider a stronger visual-amplification setting, denoted \texttt{BOOST}$^{+}$, with a larger fixed VAA factor.
+In the motivation experiment, we set the maximum amplification factor to 1.6.
+Let $\mathcal{H}_{\text{amp}^{+}}$ be the hallucinated-token set under \texttt{BOOST}$^{+}$.
+A remaining hallucinated token is considered \emph{resolved} if it becomes non-hallucinatory under the stronger VAA factor, i.e., it no longer belongs to the hallucinated-token set.
 We then define:

-Intuitively, $\mathcal{H}_{\text{under}}$ corresponds to hallucinations that the current boosting strength fails to correct, but which are fixable by further strengthening visual grounding.
+Intuitively, $\mathcal{H}_{\text{under}}$ corresponds to hallucinations that the current VAA factor fails to correct, but which are fixable by further strengthening visual amplification.